RadicalMilitantLibrary/manual/readingclub-man.markdown

 Dedications, Acknowledgement and alike shall be included in first or last sides of a book, best do as the original does.
 IDs and registration numbers you can add as well.
-Copyleft or official online resources are fine.
+Copyleft or official online resources are fine as well as possibilieties for donating to the creative people behind the works included.
 Just don't mention any other copyright or publisher information such as addresses.

 * In **Teaser**, you have to give the summary of the book, description etc. Don't make it too long.
 Two to three paragraphs max.
 You can give links to any movie adaption of the book here.